GabeScott/standard-works-vault/General Conference/1974 October - Where Much Is Given, Much Is Required.md

 Even members who have difficulty living the standards (and we have them) will generally defend those standards.
 Old members, as well as new members, need to be fellowshiped and trained so that when they come into the Church they at once come out of the world.

-“The kingdom of heaven is like unto a merchant man, seeking goodly pearls:
+“The kingdom of heaven *is* like unto a merchant man, seeking goodly pearls:

-“Who, when he had found one pearl of great price, went and sold all that he had,” that he might obtain it.
-(Matt.
-13:45–46.
+“Who, when he had found one pearl of great price, went and sold all that he had,” that he might obtain it. ([[Matthew 13.45|Matt.
+13:45–46]][[Matthew 13.46|]].
 Italics added.)

 Now, lest some of you think all of this giving up of things and this rearranging of your habits is more painful than it really is, I should repeat a statement by Lady Astor.